Li-vy/Youtube-Downlader-Details-extrator-in-Python/README.md

 pip install pytube
 ```

-2. Make sure you have FFmpeg installed on your system.
+2. Make sure you have 'FFmpeg' installed on your system.
 If not, download it from the official website and add it to your system's PATH.

 ### Features